MECAS - the British ‘Spy School’ of Shemlan

 But as far as the Lebanese were concerned, it just went to prove what they’d always suspected.
 Up there in Shemlan, was The British Spy School.
 And people on the mountain still call it that – even though the Centre has long been closed and its building converted to house an orphanage.
 The legend lives on.

-There have been a number of books written about MECAS, including Duncan Campbell Smith’s The Arabists of Shemlan: MECAS memoirs 1944-78, which is great fun.
+There have been a number of books written about MECAS and Shemlan, including Duncan Campbell Smith’s The Arabists of Shemlan: MECAS memoirs 1944-78, which is great fun.
 A second volume of memoirs has also been published, Envoys to the Arab World.
 James Craig is one of the editors of that second volume but also wrote Shemlan: A History of the Middle East Centre for Arab Studies.

 Duncan Campbell-Smith was kind enough to give his views and valuable feedback on Shemlan - A Deadly Tragedy, as did former MECAS student and latterly Centre Director Leslie McLoughlin who was very sniffy indeed about the idea that Jason might have carried on with one of the local girls.
 Other students at the Centre thought it a wholly plausible idea, in at least one instance based on their own experiences!